nickeubank/python-for-social-scientists/source/index.rst

 Ready to get started?
 Head on over to :doc:`Setup </1_setup>`!

-Question or comments? `Please send them my way! <mailto:nickeubank+pss@gmail.com>`_ Feedback of all sorts is greatly appreciated.
+Question or comments? `Please send them my way! <mailto:nickeubank+pss@gmail.com>`_ Feedback of all sorts is greatly appreciated, and if you have any experience with github, `suggested changes to this site can also be submitted as pull-requests here <https://github.com/nickeubank/python-for-social-scientists>`_.

 Contents: